Last updated on June 29, 2026

 The cycle of adventure towns from Final Fantasy work like any other adventure, with the exception that the main card is a land instead of a non-land card.

 That means you can either play them like normal as a land drop, or you can alternatively cast the adventure part of the card.
-Doing the latter places the card in exile upon resolution, after which you can play the land from exile.
+Putting it on an adventure places the card in exile upon resolution, after which you can play the land from exile.
 This counts towards your one land drop per turn.

 One difference here is that the lands are played from exile, not cast from exile like most adventures, so cards that key off of casting from exile specifically won’t trigger.
 For example, Vega, the Watcher triggers off most adventures coming out of exile, but not doesn’t trigger when you play one of these towns from exile.
 However, a card like Prosper, Tome-Bound that triggers when you play a card from exile still triggers.